SCEPCAL/SCEPCAL/README.md

 ddsim --steeringFile scripts/scepcal_steering.py -G --gun.direction "1 1 0" --gun.energy "1*GeV" --gun.particle="gamma" -O gamma_1GeV_noopt_1MeVcut.root
 ```

 `-G` and the following options tells the simulation to use the particle gun with the stated settings.
-Can additionally specify `--gun.position "0 0 0"`, etc. See the steering template file for more.
+Can additionally specify `--gun.position "0 0 0"`, etc. See the steering template file for more. **Note that a photon is called a gamma for the particle gun.**

 `-O` sets the output filename.